gvwilson/thirdbit/src/fiction/santas/index.md

 while Santa Greenwood had solved the problem of being too big for the furniture by sitting on the floor.
 *Deck,* Finner corrected himself.
-*It's called a deck on a ship.
+*It's called a deck on a ship.*
-Which this is.*

 He shook himself.
 "About the whole saving the worlds thing," he ventured.
-"And you mentioned flips."
+"And you mentioned something called flips?"

 Santa Greenwood swallowed a swig[^swig] of tea.
 "It's what folk call other folk who are all flipped around.